bplmaps/lmec-main-site/content/articles/going-on-postal-routes.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:jh343x87d/full/,1200/0/default.jpg" caption="" class="figure-left" >}}

 We've even got post maps from other countries, including [this pretty one](https://collections.leventhalmap.org/search/commonwealth:jh343x864) from Manitoba!
 It's a "railway, post office, and municipal map" with the locations of those places marked and indexed on the map.
 Talk about typography!
+Check out these maps and, of course, many more, in our [digital collections](https://collections.leventhalmap.org/).